 Mindfulness is the practice of intentionally focusing your attention on the present moment.
 You perceive the present without any judgment and seize dwelling on the past or projecting into the future.
-This practice generally involves an elevated awareness of your sensory stimuli.
-You become more aware of your breathing and body sensations.
-It’s all about living “in the now.”

-Different Types of Mindfulness
+Types of mindfulness

 - Mindfulness-based pain management (MBPM)